open-rpa/docs/docs/flow/Build-from-source.md

 port=80
 mongodb_url=mongodb://localhost:27017/openflow?replicaSet=rs0
 ```

+Re-run the mongosetup-1 container (either from Docker Desktop or terminal), to ensure mongodb replica set is initialized.

 Next you need to allow powershell scripts to run, i don't know what is the recommended setting, i normally just go with bypass
 `Set-ExecutionPolicy Bypass -Force`